holysideburns/Test-UI-Test-Automation-Playground/README.md

 4. Run tests using `pytest` or `pytest -m <marker>` with one or more test markers, like this:
       - `pytest -m "homepage"`
       - `pytest -m "not homepage"`
-      - `pytest -m "homepage or dynamicid"`
+      - `pytest -m "classattribute or dynamicid"`

 ## Authors
 - [@holysideburns (Jimmy Pettersson)](https://github.com/holysideburns)